 Make sure your painted walls, kitchen blind, worktop and flooring are relatively neutral or you could end up with a clash of colours.

 High gloss units are very popular when it comes to mixing and matching colours.
 They will reflect the light, bouncing the colour around the room.
 This doesn't mean that you can't use matt replacement doors.
 But it is probably best not to mix high gloss with matt.

-Try mixing a high gloss cream with a cappuccino shade from the Bella range.
+Try mixing a high gloss white with a dark graphite shade from the Cambio range.
 This combination is a great place to start.
 It will not offend anyone, the colours match perfectly and it will not date quickly.

-Another great combination is the high gloss Plum Prunus with a plain white high gloss door.
-The plum is a very fashionable shade with wood grains running through it , putting your kitchen into designer territory with the minimum of fuss.
+Another great combination is Super Matt Indigo Blue with a plain white high gloss doors.
+The dark blue colour contrasts beautifully with the bright white gloss shade, putting your kitchen into designer territory with the minimum of fuss.

 Finally the ever popular black and white kitchen is a look which is easy to achieve.
 Nothing looks crisper and it is super easy to accessorise.
 You get the best of both worlds with this modern combination.